 Anselmis Columna gave his input being a junior Computer Science major as well as his perspective on the building’s recent construction.

 “It’s a fantastic addition.
 It was highly necessary since the growth of the department.
 We would’ve had troubled housing classes since the growing number of new majors,” Columna said.
 “It’s a hundred percent a fantastic addition.
 Especially since Dr. Lewis was only hired a year ago, that’s more proof of my major’s expansion.
 As well as different labs with different concentrations.
 It was definitely necessary.”

-In the midst of all of this expansion and growth for the Computer Science Department, it also received a $250,000 grant by SunTrust, now known as the Truist Foundation, to further the cybersecurity concentration and train students in new innovative ways to provide better services in cybersecurity globally.
+In the midst of all of this expansion and growth for the Computer Science Department, it also received a $250,000 grant by SunTrust, now known as the Truist Foundation, to further the cybersecurity concentration and train students in new innovative ways to provide better services in SaaS web security globally.